yunongLiu1/IKEA-Manuals-at-Work/datasheet.md

 The dataset has several potential biases and limitations, including:
 1. Limited object diversity (IKEA furniture only)
 2. Annotator subjectivity in labeling
-3. Intellectual property restrictions for commercial use
-4. Limited contextual information beyond furniture assembly
+3. Limited contextual information beyond furniture assembly

 Future users should consider these factors when using the dataset and acknowledge them in their work.